cucumber/docs/content/cucumber/api.md

   | sheep |
 ```

-Declare the argument as a `List<String>`, but don't define any capture groups in the pattern:
+Declare the argument as a `List<String>`, but don't define any capture groups in the expression:

 ```java
 @Given("the following animals:")